Bedrock-OSS/bedrock-wiki/docs/blocks/vanilla-like-ore.md

 ## Features

-Custom ores are really easy to make by adding `"minecraft:loot"` component but they aren't vanilla-like.
-In this small tutorial you will learn how to make vanilla-like custom ore.
+One problem encountered when creating custom ore blocks is the loot.
+The `minecraft:loot` component will drop the items given regardless of the tool used.
+Using `minecraft:on_player_destroyed` and events, the loot behavior of vanilla ore can be simulated.

 Features:

-- Can be mined using pickaxes only (vanilla ones included)
+- Can be mined using any given item (this tutorial covers pickaxes)
-- Drops XP reward
+- Drops XP reward upon mining

 Issues:

-- When block mined using pickaxe with silk touch enchant, it will drop double loot
+- When the block is mined with a pickaxe enchanted with Silk Touch, it will drop the loot twice

-- Xp reward structure doesn't load under y=0 (Caves & Cliffs) - Minecraft bug
+- XP reward structure doesn't load under y=0 (Caves & Cliffs) due to a _Minecraft_ bug
+- Non-player methods of breaking the block (explosions, commands, etc.) will fail to drop the loot

 ## Preparation

-This structure will be needed later, [download it](https://wiki.bedrock.dev/assets/packs/tutorials/vanilla-like-ore/my_xp_structure.mcstructure)
+For spawning XP orbs, a structure with those from lapis lazuli ore will be loaded in.
+You can [download it](https://wiki.bedrock.dev/assets/packs/tutorials/vanilla-like-ore/my_xp_structure.mcstructure) if you choose to use it, and save it in `BP/structures/`.

-## Making block
+## Block behavior

+The following block behavior can be used as a template.
+Don't forget to set the block's texture using `blocks.json` and `terrain_texture.json`.

 <CodeHeader>BP/blocks/silver_ore.json</CodeHeader>